 PROTECTING YOUR COMPUTER & DATA

-Install and update Anti-Virus software.
-Virus protection software is critical to keeping your personal computer and your internet banking safe.
+Install and update anti-virus software.
+Virus protection software is critical to keeping your personal computer and your Online Banking safe.
 Install and regularly update anti-spyware, anti-virus, and firewall protection on your computer.
 Scan your computer often for all types of virus including those that could be used to capture keystrokes.

 Be cautious with downloads.
 Do not download software from unknown or untrusted websites unless you are sure it is safe.

 Be cautious of email attachments and URL links.
 Do not open email attachments received from unknown sources.
-Never login to your bank website through a URL link in an email, even if the email appears to have come from your bank.
+Never access your bank website through a URL link in an email, even if the email appears to have come from your bank.
 Type the web address into your browser yourself.